 If you need to get a document from immigration, update your address or attempt to get any mundane task done that requires you to contact the government, prepare to waste a few hours of your time.
 Bring a book and maybe have a few shots of tequila to loosen up before you attempt to interact with anyone.
 I’m kidding…. kinda.

 5. Certain grocery items are nowhere to be found

 6. Don’t leave a tip!

 Not for your waiter, bartender or even your hair stylist!
-The French only tip for exceptional service and even then, it’s not anywhere near 15-20%.
-But that’s because the value added tax (VAT), a consumption tax, is built in to the prices the consumer sees — and it’s 19.6% (yes it’s high but Finland’s is 23%!)!
+The French only tip for exceptional service and even then, it’s not anywhere near 15-20% we’re used to paying in the U.S. But that’s because the value added tax (VAT), a consumption tax, is built in to the prices the consumer sees — and it’s 19.6% (yes it’s high but Finland’s is 23%!)!

 7. Wine, wine, everywhere!

 Cafes, bars and your local grocery store all carry affordable wines that will run you as little as $5 per bottle depending on what wine you choose.

 8. All debit cards have a chip called a puce and have for years

 Also, credit cards aren’t the norm here.
 Most French people pay their day-to-day expenses with their debit card and the money comes right out of their bank account.
 The concept of a credit card is somewhat foreign here and definitely not widespread.

 9. French people don’t hug